- Unit Question - What can geography and the past tell us about today?

 - Smithsonian: National Museum of Natural History - Panoramic Virtual Tour

 North American Cultures: Clovis People as First Americans

 Read p.
 608-615 in your My World History: Early Ages textbook and answer the North American Cultures: Clovis People as First Americans questions in your COMP books:

 - How do archeologists and historians use artifacts?

 - What happened at potlatch?

 - In which culture areas was farming important?

 - Do we know for certain who the first Americans were?
 Explain your answer.
 Need help?
-Try this article: Clovis People Not First Americans
+Try this article: Scientific American: The First Americans

 - What is carbon-dating?
 Need help?
 Try this video: Carbon Dating: Mr. Andersen Video